hexrcs/prisma-next-auth/README.md

 export default App;
 ```

 Now, you can go to `/pages/index.tsx`, and import the `useSession` hook from the `next-auth/client` module.
-You will also need the `signIn' and `signOut`functions to implement the authentication interaction.
-The`signIn' function will redirect users to a login form, which is automatically generated by `next-auth`.
+You will also need the `signIn` and `signOut`functions to implement the authentication interaction.
+The`signIn` function will redirect users to a login form, which is automatically generated by `next-auth`.

 ```tsx
 import { signIn, signOut, useSession } from "next-auth/client";